 The mural, like most of Eime’s creations in Portugal, depicts an old Portuguese lady.
 It is a simple expression of local life in Porto.

 The mural is close to the Igreja de São Francisco and Alfândega.
-The catacombs and church interiors of the former are well worth exploring while in Porto.
+The catacombs and church interiors of the former are two of the best things to do in Porto.

 Look at Porto